 When it comes to lenders, there are three common errors in which you are being taken advantage of when it comes to DTI for mortgage.
 These include:

 In order to switch lenders, you’ll want to avoid predatory loan lenders.
 Predatory lending is the practice of convincing borrowers to agree to unfair and abusive loan terms.
 Predatory lenders look for people who are in need of a loan or a mortgage and use the deed of the property as collateral until the borrower has paid back the money plus interest.
-Instead, you’ll need the help of an experienced and honest attorney with a background in financing law, DTI for mortgages, DTI calculator, and who can help you choose the right loan for you based upon your own individual needs.
+Instead, you’ll need the help of an honest and experienced property attorney with a background in financing law, DTI for mortgages, DTI calculator, and who can help you choose the right loan for you based upon your own individual needs.

 One way to avoid debt to income ratio problems is through stated income loans.
 Stated income loans or stated income mortgage loans are mortgages where the lender does not verify the borrower’s income by looking at their pay stubs, W-2 (employee income) forms, income tax returns, or other records.
 Instead, borrowers are simply asked to state their income, and taken at their word.
 These loans are nominally intended for self-employed borrowers, or other borrowers who might have difficulty documenting their income.
 Stated income loans have been extended to customers with a wide range of credit histories.Do stated income loans still exist?
 Stated income loans are still offered.
 Qualification requirements are based on stable employment, good reserves, good FICO and usually no less than 40% equity position in the property.
 Stated income loan availability changes state to state, county to county.Another way to avoid debt to income ratio problems is through asset loans.
 An asset based loan (ABL) is a type of business financing that is secured by company assets.
 Most asset based loans are structured to work as revolving lines of credit.
 This structuring allows a company to borrow from assets on an ongoing basis to cover expenses or investments as needed.